top of page

 Exposure Therapy is available to clients interested in this approach, but this is not a mandatory part of treatment and treatment can be comprehensive without food exposures.

-Beyond's ARFID therapists offer online ARFID treatment for eating disorders in Pennslvania, New Jersey, Delaware, and Florida and in person therapy for eating disorders in Newtown, Pennslyvania.
+Beyond's ARFID therapists offer online ARFID treatment and ARFID therapist for eating disorders in Pennsylvania, New Jersey, Delaware, and Florida and in person eating disorder therapy for eating disorders in Newtown, Pennsylvania.

-Beyond's ARFID dietitians provide ARFID via in-person nutrition counseling in Newtown, Pennsylvania and online nutrition counseling for eating disorders in Pennsylvania, New Jersey, New York, Virginia, Colorado, Texas, California, Connecticut and Arizona.
+Beyond's ARFID dietitians provide ARFID treatment and ARFID therapy via in-person nutrition counseling in Newtown, Pennsylvania and online nutrition counseling for eating disorders in Pennsylvania, New Jersey, New York, Virginia, Colorado, Texas, California, Connecticut and Arizona.

 bottom of page